 But lately I’ve come to see that somewhere in the midst of the iffy rules and regulations of the English language, especially the American English, lies freedom as vast as an ocean.
 I just didn’t see it before.
 Let me explain.

 I was there when this happened.
-A foreign-born father was confronting his American-born son about something the latter had done.
+A father, whose first language isn't English, was confronting his son, whose first language is English, about something the latter had done.